ballerina-platform/module-ballerinax-googleapis.calendar/README.md

 1. [Project Management With Calendar API](https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/tree/main/examples/project-management-with-calendar/main.bal)
     This example shows how to use Google calendar APIs to efficiently manage work schedule of a person.
 It interacts with the API for various tasks related to scheduling and organizing work-related events and meetings.
 2. [Work Schedule Management With Calendar API](https://github.com/ballerina-platform/module-ballerinax-googleapis.calendar/tree/main/examples/work-schedule-management-with-calendar/main.bal)
-    This example shows how to use Google calendar APIs to managing personal project schedule and collaborating with team members.
+    This example shows how to use Google calendar APIs to manage personal project schedule and collaborate with team members.

 For comprehensive information about the connector's functionality, configuration, and usage in Ballerina programs, refer to the `calendar` connector's reference guide in [Ballerina Central](https://central.ballerina.io/ballerinax/googleapis.calendar/latest).